Shanghai eases Covid curbs in step towards ending lockdown

 "At present, there is still no room for relaxation in consolidating the achievements of epidemic prevention and control," it said.

-But the economic costs of that policy have mounted, and the Shanghai government said Wednesday that "the task of accelerating economic and social recovery is becoming increasingly urgent".
+But the economic costs have mounted, and the Shanghai government said "the task of accelerating economic and social recovery is becoming increasingly urgent".

 E-commerce professional Chen Ying said ahead of the easing that she still planned to work from home but might treat her two-year-old son to a long-awaited walk outside.